HeyMarcy/productPage/README.md

 # Product Page Code Challenge
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The only additional dependency is 'node-sass'
+The only additional dependency is `node-sass`

 ### Usage